 A beetle wipes its face.

-the spring sun pushes its way
+spring sun pushes its way

 through the umbrella of eucalypt leaves.